PoliEcho/pea_2_pea/README.md

 > [!WARNING]
-> Piercing NAT may fail based on network configuration
+> Piercing NAT may fail based on network configuration minor bug fixes

+> [!WARNING]
+>  windows client does not work thanks to some tappers library issues

 ## how to run
 > install rustc and cargo or rustup, you will need 2024 edition